PranaV-Shimpi/PranaV-Shimpi/README.md

 ### Hi there, I'm PRANAV SHIMPI 👋
 - 🔭 Working on ...Web Development and NLP
 - 🌱 I’m currently learning ...
 Flutter & Data Science
-- 👯 Looking to collaborate on ...
+- 👯 Looking forward to collaborate on ...
 Open source

 - 📫 How to reach me: ...23pranavshimpi@gmail.com